mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 Microsatellites in a reference genome can be detected using the software TRFfinder, by running the command:

-./trf409.linux64 mygenome.fa -h
+./trf409.linux64 mygenome.fa 2 7 7 80 10 50 6 -d -h &

-Add -h flag to surpress output files we do not need.
+The -h flag is needed to surpress output files we do not need.

-The 'BAM_microsats_select.sh' script subsequently selects loci which the desired repeat length.
+The output file will be named 'mygenome.fa.2.7.7.80.10.50.6.dat.'
+To select microsatellites tetranucleotide microsatellites with a repeat length of 7 to 9 units, and to store the information for these loci in BED-format, run the script 'FASTA_findmicrosats_TRFoutput2BED.sh'.
+(You may want to edit the script if you want to select loci with different period and/or repeat lengths.)

 ## Step 2.
 Extract selected microsatellites from genomes